shun4midx/FQ-HLL-Keyboard/README.md

 You can view the themes in the [themes folder](https://github.com/shun4midx/FQ-HLL-Keyboard/tree/main/themes#readme).

 Want a custom theme?
 Customisable themes may be implemented in the future, but until then you can open an issue to request one.
+Please include hex codes of key colour, key text colour, key pressed colour, key border colour, and keyboard background colour

+## Features

+- FQ-HLL autocorrect algorithm
+- emoji/symbol support
+- coyote-time-like handling of simutaneous key presses
+- autocorrect/autocapitalization toggle
+- lots of themes and customisability (key colour, key text colour, key pressed colour, key border colour, keyboard background colour)

 ## Development usage